sbsumitpro/redis-node-playground/Readme.md

 6. Streams

-It is used to store real time data, where we want to capture the data for every seconds like- User click behaviour
+It is used to store real time data, where we want to capture the data for every seconds like- User click behaviour, sensor monitoring

 7. Geospatial